chiras/MetAnoDe/README.md

 ```<model_name``` corresponds to a pretrained model available in the subfolder ```models```.

 Adapter as well as primer sequences however need to be removed from data prior to analysis to match the model, as this varies between different amplicon library generation strategies.

-By default, the software retains all sequences in the query data but annotates them based on their classification from each of the three models in the output.
-However, an option for sequence removal is also available.
-Additional customizable options can be explored by running the script without additional arguments.
-The software generates two output files stored in the 'predictions' subfolder: a comma-separated file (CSV) presenting classification results in tabular format, and a second file containing flagged sequences (or a subset if removal is opted) in FASTA format.

 ## Predictions with other target regions and new training of models